SantiagoLopezDavid/Famous-Paintings-Database-Analysis/README.md

 By responding multiple questions using PostgreSQL queries we seek to indentify key data points and gain deeper understanding about this dataset.

 ## Data Sources
-The Dataset used for this analysis is composed of multiple `csv` files containing information about famous paintings, museums, and more.
+The Dataset used for this analysis is composed of multiple `.csv` files containing information about famous paintings, museums, and more.

 ## Project Files
 - `Questions.txt`: Contains 22 questions to be answer realted to the Database.